1999–2000 Manchester United F.C. season: Transfers

 No players left Manchester United in the 1999 summer transfer window.

 On 21 August, South African midfielder Quinton Fortune signed from Atlético Madrid for a fee of £1.5 million.
 Also arriving were Italian goalkeeper Massimo Taibi and French defender Mikaël Silvestre.
 All three players had slightly different careers at United and all stayed at United for a different number of seasons: Fortune spent seven years at Old Trafford, and his career was mixed; Taibi turned out to be a major flop and left after just one season; Silvestre left in 2008 and had a successful career with United.

 United's only winter departure was Norwegian striker Erik Nevland, who returned to his former club Viking after two seasons.
 Richard Wellens departed on 23 March to Blackpool for a nominal fee.
 John Curtis joined Blackburn Rovers on 31 May for a fee of £1.5 million, while Michael Twiss joined Port Vale on 30 June on a free transfer.

-No players joined United in the winter transfer window, but on 21 May, French goalkeeper Fabien Barthez was acquired.
+No players joined United in the winter transfer window, but on 21 May, French goalkeeper Fabien Barthez was signed from Monaco.